Dao-AILab/flash-attention/README.md

 ```bash
 max-jobs=4
 ```
-Additionally, you can build the Flash-Attention in unit test mode by setting"
+Additionally, you can build the Flash-Attention in unit test mode by setting:
 ```bash
 unit-test=true
 ```